nikitavoloboev/alfred-my-mind/contributing.md

 4. Make changes to code or modify Alfred objects to do what you want!
 Open debugger in Alfred or run the workflow with `workflow:log` passed in as argument to see the logs Alfred produces.

 ![](https://i.imgur.com/FFYOecx.png)

+The workflow is written in [Go](https://golang.org/) and uses [AwGo](https://github.com/deanishe/awgo) library for all Alfred related things.

+It uses [modd](https://github.com/cortesi/modd) and [Alfred command](https://godoc.org/github.com/jason0x43/go-alfred/alfred) to ease its development.